StefFrustagli/RockPaperScissorsGame/TESTING.md

 ## Responsiveness

 I tested the website on a variety of screen sizes from iPhone 5 (320px wide) to a 5K iMac Pro (5120 x 2880 px) and it appears to be responsive on all of them.

+A media query was added to make sure the game displays correctly on mobile devices.

 ## Lighthouse test